Industrial Wastewater Treatment Specialists

 While a wastewater treatment train will vary considerably from one installation to the next depending upon discharge regulations, stream constituents, flow reuse strategies, and other factors, these steps represent some of the more common technologies you might expect to see:

 - Clarification.
 The first step of wastewater treatment is often clarification, which is a multistep process used to precipitate metals, silica, remove suspended solids from solution.
-Depending on the characterization of the wastewater, clarification can be a series of reaction tanks with chemical addition, coagulation, flocculation, sedimentation, followed by filtration.
-These steps are usually necessary for removal of any fine particulates and/or by-products, some of which can be recovered if they are of value (such as silver or other materials).
+Depending on the characterisation of the wastewater, clarification can be a series of reaction tanks with chemical addition, coagulation, flocculation, sedimentation, followed by filtration.
+These steps are usually necessary for the removal of any fine particulates and/or by-products, some of which can be recovered if they are of value (such as silver or other materials).

 - Disinfection.
 Pathogens—bacteria, viruses, fungi, or any other microorganisms that can be present in wastewater—can lead to all kinds of health issues, including acute sickness, severe digestive problems, or death.
-When industrial wastewater contains these harmful pathogens, and is released into the environment, it can spread illness and disease, making their removal or neutralization a key aspect of treatment.
+When industrial wastewater contains these harmful pathogens and is released into the environment, it can spread illness and disease, making their removal or neutralization a key aspect of treatment.

 - Softening.
 For streams with high hardness or sulfates, a lime softening step may be added to reduce mineral or sulfate content.
 The process involves the application of lime or lime soda to raise the pH of the stream, which in turn encourages mineral constituents to precipitate out of solution.
 In some cases, IX or membrane softening may also be used.